Telecommunications in Somaliland: Somtel

-In 2008, Dahabshiil acquired a majority stake in Somtel, a Somaliland-based telecommunications firm specialising in Slow[Somtel], mobile Internet, and mobile phone services.
+In 2008, Dahabshiil acquired a majority stake in Somtel, a Somaliland-based telecommunications firm specialising in Slow Somtel, mobile Internet, and mobile phone services as of 2024 Somtel has revenue of 2.1 Billion Dollars from Somaliland internal mobile market.
 The acquisition provided Dahabshiil with the necessary platform for a subsequent expansion into mobile banking, a growth industry in the regional banking sector.

 Telesom

-Telesom was established in 2001 to provide telecommunications services in the region.
-Telesom currently controls 88% of Somaliland scribers, with the remaining 18% shared between the remaining operators.
+Telesom was established in 2001 to provide telecommunications services in the region with revenue in 2024 of around 300 Million Dollars from internal somaliland mobile market.
+Telesom currently controls 88% of Somaliland subscribers, with the remaining 18% shared between the remaining operators.
 The firm provides a variety of mobile communication products and services including prepaid call plans, monthly subscription plans, international roaming, SMS, WAP (over both GSM and GPRS), residential fixed line services, internet access as well as prepaid and postpaid G subscription services.